DevOps Engineer (CI/CD) (Intern)

 Founding Mindset

-You think in terms of outcomes (faster, safer shipping), not configs
+You think in terms of user-perceived reliability, not just dashboards

 Bonus